 We have purchased high quality storage tents, that stay up all year even with cold and snow 6 months of the year.
 They are pictured in the photo above.
 In the photo, they had been in use for two years in Wisconsin, USA with our terrible winters!
-We anchor them down to the ground and put sandbags in the corners because we live in a place that is very windy.
-They went through a storm a few months before this photo that took some siding off our house and some shingles off our roof and blew yard toys and chairs and garbage cans everywhere.
+We anchored them down to the ground and put sandbags in the corners because we lived in a place that was very windy.
+They went through a storm a few months before this photo was taken that took some siding off our house and some shingles off our roof and blew yard toys and chairs and garbage cans everywhere.
 They still look great!
-It takes a long time to set them up, like 2 or 3 hours, but it is worth it.
-We purchased them for less than $200 each.
-We have one to store our own outdoor items near our barn too.
-There are other sizes available.
-See the below Amazon ad to learn more about them.
-See if it’s okay to have these tents where you live, some neighborhood associations do not allow it.
+But if you do happen to get rips in it for some reason, you can purchase replacement covers.
+Double check to be sure it's okay to have these tents where you live, some neighborhood associations do not allow it.
 You could do a combination of storage places.
 We recommend having a wooden pallet on your floor to keep items off the ground so the totes do not get muddy.

 “Incoming” items are those that are just coming from a storage unit you purchased and have not been sorted yet.
 Place totes, boxes, luggage, bags and containers toward the back and furniture and large items toward the front.
 You want the furniture and large items in front so that they are easier to get to if someone comes to see them from your ad.
 Leave yourself a path to get back to the smaller containers.
 Make sure that path is wide enough to carry containers out with you for sorting.